cyco130/vavite/packages/reloader/readme.md

 > (!)
 Could not auto-determine entry point from rollupOptions or html files and there are no explicit optimizeDeps.include patterns.
 Skipping dependency pre-bundling.

-You can build your server application for production with `npx vite build --ssr server.ts` and start it with `node dist/server.js`.
+You can build your server application for production with `npx vite build --ssr` and start it with `node dist/server`.

 ## Lazy loading handlers